Austria at the 2020 Summer Olympics

 Austria competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Olympic Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's twenty-eighth appearance at the Summer Olympics.

 Austria won seven medals, a significant improvement on their 2016 result, when the country won only a single bronze medal.
 In women's road race, Anna Kiesenhofer won Austria's first gold medal at the Summer Olympics since 2004.

+Equestrian Victoria Max-Theurer withdrew from the Olympics because her horse had a dental problem.

 Medalists

 Competitors

 The following is the list of number of competitors from the Austrian delegation participating in the Games:

 Artistic swimming

 Austria fielded a squad of two artistic swimmers to compete in the women's duet event, who qualified by winning the gold medal at the 2021 FINA Olympic Qualification Tournament in Barcelona, Spain.